-The Dengue Situation in Chiang Mai, Thailand
+The dengue situation in Chiang Mai, Thailand

 This study was conducted using a mathematical model based on the demographic information of Chiang Mai province, Thailand.
-Chiang Mai is the largest province in the northern Thailand with a population of approximately 1.6 millions.
-The mean daily temperature is 22-29°C and the rainy season starts in May and last until September.
-The dengue fever is one of the major public health concern in Chiang Mai.
-According to Vector borne disease bureau of Thailand (2014), the largest outbreak in the last decade was reported in 2013 with 11,432 cases compared to 664 in 2006 and 2,733 on the average, which is 226 cases per 100000 people per year during 2004-2014.
-Figure 1 shows the average monthly dengue incidences in Chiang Mai from 2004 to 2014 with (A) the average monthly rainfall during the same period and (B) the average monthly temperature (Meteorological Department of Thailand, 2014).
-The average dengue incidences range from 18 in February to 612 in August (Vector-Borne Diseases Bureau, Department of Disease Control, 2014).
+Chiang Mai is the largest province in the northern Thailand, with a population of approximately 1.67 million.
+The mean daily temperature is 22-29 °C, and the rainy season starts in May and last until September.
+Dengue fever is one of the major public health concern in Chiang Mai.
+According to the Bureau of Epidemiology of Thailand (2016), the largest outbreak in the last decade was reported in 2013 with 11,432 cases, compared to 601 in 2011 and approximately 4,000 on average, which is 247 cases per 100,000 people per year during 2008-2015.
+Figure 1 shows the average monthly dengue incidences in Chiang Mai from 2008 to 2015 with (A) the average monthly rainfall during the same period and (B) the average monthly temperature (Meteorological Department of Thailand, 2016).
+The average dengue incidences rate range from 1.80 in February to 56.16 in August (Bureau of Epidemiology, Department of Disease Control, 2016).
 It is evident in the figure that the dengue incidences and the amount of rainfall are well correlated.
 The correlation between the dengue fever and the rainfall could be explained by increases in adult survival, breeding sites for eggs and feeding activity of the mosquitoes.
-Humidity increases the oviposition rate and extends the life span of adult mosquito (Canyon et al., 1999).
+Humidity increases the oviposition rate and extends the life span of adult mosquito (Canyon, Hii & Müller, 1999).
 However, the available data relationship between the humidity and the dengue transmission parameters is still insufficient to allow for a precise mathematical description.